Return to Planning and Development Homepage

 Q. What does the Board of Zoning Appeals do?

 A. The Board of Appeals has three major duties.
-It can hear appeals from decisions made by the Zoning Administrator if the applicant questions the interpretation of the Administrator made reading the Zoning regulations.
+It can hear appeals from decisions made by the Zoning Administrator if the applicant questions the code interpretation provided by the Administrator.
 The Board can also hear variances.
-A variance is a relaxation of the dimensional requirements found in the Zoning standards.
+A variance is a relaxation of the dimensional requirements found in the Zoning standards due to a hardship that prevents the strict application of the codes from being applied, as long as the hardship is not created by the applicant.
 The justification for a variance is not be based on the actions or choices of the applicant but to unique characteristics of the property.
 The third responsibility is to hear special exceptions.
 A special exception is a conditional use allowed in a zoning district if the Board of Zoning Appeals agrees to allow it.
 The Board has the right to require additional controls on a use as a condition of granting permission.
-The Zoning Board of Appeals usually meets on the 4th Thursday of the month.
+The Zoning Board of Appeals regularly meets on the 4th Thursday of the month.